What do we know about Omicron and how are things looking across the UK?

 On November 27, the Government said two cases of the variant had been identified in the UK, with the people involved linked to each other and to travel to southern Africa.

-– What do we know about Omicron in terms of its ability to spread and can it get around the vaccines?
+– What do we know about Omicron’s ability to spread and can it get around the vaccines?

 It largely evades immunity from past coronavirus infection or two vaccine doses and the risk of reinfection with Omicron is 5.4 times greater than that of the Delta variant, according to researchers at Imperial College London.